 - 50% of B2B queries today are made on smartphones.
 BCG expects that figure to grow to 70% by 2020.

 - Mobile drives, or influences, an average of over 40% of revenue in leading B2B organizations.

 BCG’s report also says that those B2B sellers that have adopted mobile, see a significant growth of queries, traffic, leads, and transactions compared to those who lag behind.

 Multiple payment options

-Big Commerce conducted a survey of more than 500 international merchants, where they asked about the preferable payment methods.
+Big Commerce conducted a survey of more than 500 international merchants, where they asked about the preferable payment methods on a food marketplace.